kript/lsf-log-watch/README.md

 `<virtualenv_dir>/bin/python ./lsf_log_watch.py &`

-A sample upstart init script is also provided, customisation is ledt to the reader..
+A sample upstart init script is also provided, customisation is left as an exercise to the reader..

 Example Reader
 --------------